 When to start eating normally again after wisdom teeth removal

 Every experience is unique.
 The time it takes for you to return to a normal diet will depend on how quickly you heal.
 While it’s impossible to provide a definitive timeframe, a reasonable estimate is around 10 days after the operation.

 That being said, it’s always best to follow whatever advice your dentist gives you and refer to them for any questions you have after your wisdom teeth removal.

 Foods to avoid after wisdom teeth removal

-Once your wisdom teeth have been removed, it is important to eat soft or liquid foods that won’t cause more pain.
+Once your wisdom teeth have been removed, it’s important to eat soft or liquid foods that won’t cause you more pain.
 You should also maintain a healthy and balanced diet that will promote a quick recovery.
 Avoid alcohol and foods that are hard, hot, spicy or acidic, all of which can interfere with the healing process and may increase the risk of complications.

 Contact us today to book an appointment at our Montreal clinic.